RutronikSystemSolutions/RDK2_RAB1-SENSORFUSION_BSEC_Demo/README.md

 ### Debugging

 If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
 Open the ModusToolbox perspective and find the Quick Panel.
-Click on the desired debug launch configuration and wait for the programming to complete and debugging process to start.
+Click on the desired debug launch configuration and wait for the programming to complete and for the debugging process to start.

 <img src="images/debugging.jpg" style="zoom:100%;" />